diku-dk/futhark-website/blog/2018-06-18-designing-a-programming-language-for-the-desert.rst

 This notion of zero-configurability is not some "obviously desirable" property whose inclusion should be a no-brainer in any language.
-It requires a real trade-off in flexibility and ergonomics - a trade-off with costs that we believe are worth it for Futhark, but are likely to steep for other languages.
+It requires a real trade-off in flexibility and ergonomics - a trade-off with costs that we believe are worth it for Futhark, but are likely too steep for other languages.

 As an example, let us consider how Futhark splits programs over